Key Takeaways

 Mortgage Rates

-High mortgage rates are a continuing difficulty for would-be homeowners in the U.S. Indiana’s average rates for 30-year mortgages in June of 2024 are above the national average at 7.38%.
-Higher interest rates deter borrowing and discourage those who already own homes from putting their homes on the market.
+High mortgage rates are a continuing difficulty for would-be homeowners in the U.S. Indiana’s average rates for 30-year mortgages in January 2026 are below the national average at 5.875%.
+High interest rates deter borrowing and discourage those who already own homes from putting their homes on the market.
 Many homeowners report feeling “tied” to their current homes, as it is unlikely they will secure a mortgage rate as low as their current if they move to a new property.
 Prospective buyers in Indiana would be wise to monitor mortgage rates in the coming months for a better understanding of how they impact the housing market.

 Inflation and Cost of Living